COVID-19 Immediate Response Action Plan for Visitor Centres and Visitor Services

 3. Develop a "What’s Open/Online" Resources

-NOTE: These resources need daily updating as the situation changes.
+NOTE: During lockdowns and stricter covid restriction phases, these resources need daily updating as the situation changes.
 Ideally put them on a website so you can update them from there before sharing out on Social Media.

 Locals want to support local businesses, so you have a great opportunity to be the central point of contact to pull this information together.